14 Top-Rated Things to Do in Ridgefield, CT

 Given to the town from Elizabeth Ballard's estate in 1964, Ballard Park boasts everything you'd look for in a community common: a playground; tall, stately trees; perfectly manicured gardens; and colorful flowers bursting onto the scene each spring and summer.

-A popular gathering spot, the town uses this spot to host outdoor concerts and other events.
+A popular gathering spot, the town uses this natural attraction to host outdoor concerts and other events.
 The area is rife with picnic tables, and its central location makes it easy for an impromptu lunch al fresco.
 Grab a pizza and enjoy it while watching kids throw frisbees to their friends.

 Address: 485 Main Street, Ridgefield, Connecticut